haath/Goirate/README.md

     download = "false"
 ```

-With this enabled, any torrents found during scanning will have their magnet links added to the [Transmission](https://transmissionbt.com/)
+With this enabled, any torrents found during scanning will have their magnet links added to the [qBittorent](https://www.qbittorrent.org/)
-daemon.
-Whether or not they begin downloading immediately once they are added depends on the configuration of daemon.
+client.
+Whether or not they begin downloading immediately once they are added depends on the configuration on the client itself.

 ## Environment Variables